WE'RE ACCEPTING NEW PATIENTS: IN-PERSON & VIRTUAL APPTS.

 A false positive happens if testing for marijuana is done a day after exposure.
 Additionally, there is a high likelihood of a false positive if the person being screened is confined in a similar room as smokers smoke.
 You inhale after smokers exhale, which can lead to traces of marijuana being present in your body.
 Cold Medication

-It is common practice to rush to the drug store and get some over-the-counter drugs whenever we are suffering from a cold.
+Whenever we have a cold, we often rush to the drugstore to grab some over-the-counter drugs.
 However, little do we know that these OTC drugs may present a false positive during a drug test.

 Common cold medications may present a false positive when screening for amphetamines.
-These cold medications contain brompheniramine, which yields similar by-products as methamphetamines when they are metabolized in the body.
-Cold medication such as Vicks inhaler, a treatment for nasal congestion caused by flu, has levomethamphetamine, which, when tested, shows a similar structure to methamphetamine.
+These cold medications contain brompheniramine, which yields similar by-products to methamphetamines when they are metabolized in the body.
+Cold medications like the Vicks inhaler, which treats nasal congestion from the flu, contain levomethamphetamine that, when tested, shows a similar structure to methamphetamine.
 This structure leads to a false positive even though one has not actively ingested methamphetamines.

 It is no secret that mothers have to wash their infant babies often during the day.
 While cleaning them, mothers use solvents such as Aveeno Soothing Relief Creamy Wash and CVS Night-time Baby Bath.
 When babies who use these solvents are tested for marijuana use, their samples are likely to bring back a false positive even though neither the baby nor the mother has come into contact with marijuana.
 This false positive occurs due to the use of these solvents.
 The use of marijuana during pregnancy can lead to babies being born with congenital anomalies; hence, when this anomaly shows, babies are likely to be screened for traces of marijuana in their system.

 It is not clear how traces of marijuana end up in the infants’ system.
-However, some health professionals speculate that the presence of a marijuana-like substance in their system is due to the chemical structure of some of the components of the solvents.
-They claim that some ingredients have a similar chemical structure as THC, which is an active ingredient in marijuana.
+Some health professionals think that the chemical structure of some solvent components causes a marijuana-like substance in their system.
+They claim that some ingredients have a similar chemical structure to THC, which is an active ingredient in marijuana.
 Exactly how the soap contents make their way to the infant’s body system is still a mystery.

 Medical Review Officer Guidance Manual for Federal Workplace Drug Testing Programs prepared by SAMHSADOWNLOAD PDF